KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 Before running this code example, the following fields need to be modified:
 1. Change `ENTER_PROJECT_ID` to your Infura Project ID.
 2. Change `ENTER_USER_PRIVATE_KEY` to the private key (without `0x` prefix) of the Ethereum wallet holding Ether
-3. Please ensure that you are running web3 version 1.0.0-beta.37.
-You can install this by doing `npm install web3@1.0.0-beta.37`
 ```js
 // DISCLAIMER: Code snippets in this guide are just examples and you
 // should always do your own testing.
 If you have questions, visit our